deusExMac/dirWalker/README.md

-# fsTraversal
+# DirWalker

 A python program that traverses local file system (fs) structures and can apply three different operations:
 1) export filesystem structure in html/json
 2) search for files/directories and
-3) displays the differences between two directories.
+3) displays the differences between two directories and synchronize their contents.

-Exporting the fs structure in html is the default operation.
+Exporting the a directory structure in html is the default operation.
 The general idea is to offer an convenient way to browse/navigate the directory/files
 Works also for network mapped drives (more testing needed though).

 # Version

-v0.9b@29062025

-  First version.
-This project was called dirsToHtml and has been moved here (after major refactoring).
+v0.5b@01092025

+  This is the successor of project fsTraversal.

 # TODO

-Use the visitor design pattern for traversal code.

 # How to execute